bors-ng/bors-ng.github.io/tos.md

 layout: page
 ---

+__Effective date: July 2017__.

 # First, getting some things out of the way about this and other services

 These are the terms of service for the public instance of bors-ng, operating with the [bors](https://github.com/apps/bors) app account on GitHub and <https://app.bors.tech/>.
 In classic contract convention, it'll be referred to as "The Service".
+Any usage or participation of The Service will constitute acceptance of this agreement.

 By the way, the people operating The Service ("We"/"Us") can't absolve the person who interacts with The Service ("You") of [GitHub's terms of service].